sampippen/Game_of_Life/README.md

 NOTE: The "world"/grid/text file cannot exceed 48x78 lines if running in Linux.
       Can run in IDEs such as CLion but the grid doesn't look nearly as good.
 Linux suggested.

-How to run this program: 1. unzip program			                             			                                        type:  unzip life.zip
+How to run this program:
+1. unzip program (type: unzip life.zip)
-                         2. compile the program and create the executable                    			                      type:  make
+2. compile the program and create the executable (type:  make)
-                         3. execute the program with the image file and number of iterations passed in as an argument   type:  ./life world.txt 315
+3. execute the program with the image file and number of iterations passed in as an argument (type:  ./life world.txt 315)

 Known issues/bugs: N/A